Social journalism

-Social journalism is a media model consisting of a hybrid of professional journalism, contributor and reader content.
+Social journalism is a media model consisting of a hybrid of professional journalism, contributor and reader of content.
 The format relies on community involvement, audience engagement, social newsgathering and verification, data and analytics, and relationship-building.
 Social journalism takes place on some open publishing platforms, like Twitter and WordPress.com, but can also involve professional journalists, who created and/or screen the content.
 CNN's now-defunct iReport was an example of a social journalism collaboration between professionals and citizens; other examples include Forbes.com, infoStraight.com, Medium, BuzzFeed, Soapbox and Gawker.
 The model, which in some instances has generated monthly audiences in the tens of millions, has been discussed as one way for professional journalism to thrive despite a marked decline in the audience for traditional journalism.
+Social journalism is not just focused on delivering the news, but involves within the community it covers.

 Publishers as platforms

 Writing in Re/code, Jonathan Glick, CEO of Sulia, said the model of publishers as platforms (which he calls a "platisher") is "on the rise".
 Glick cites as examples Medium (from Twitter co-founders Evan Williams and Biz Stone), Vox Media, Sulia, Skift, First Look Media (backed by eBay founder Pierre Omidyar) and BuzzFeed.
 On March 12, 2014, Mark Little, the CEO of Storyful, now a division of News Corp., proposed "10 Principles that Power Social Journalism," including "UGC (user-generated content) is governed by the same legal and ethical code as any other content" and "The currency of social journalism is authenticity not authority.
 We are not experts in every subject."